Should AdWords Ads Match Your Home Page?

 Your company can only become synonymous with feelings and values if it’s able to keep its branding consistent.
-And that begins by ensuring that all the company’s messaging — properly reflected in advertising, content, and social media.
+And that begins by ensuring that all of the company’s messaging — is properly reflected in advertising, content, and social media.

 What Are Signs Your Ads Aren’t Aligning?

 If you have high bounce rates and low conversions, it’s likely something about your ads isn’t matching your content.
 Think about it: if someone clicks on your ad, they’re interested in what the ad represents.
 But if they leave immediately thereafter, it indicates they didn’t find what they were looking for.

 High bounce rates almost universally mean something is wrong with the way the ad is representing the content, and it’s a major sign your ads haven’t properly aligned.
 Of course, the industry also needs to be considered: there are some industries that have higher than average bounce rates, simply because customers usually aren’t looking to commit right away.

 When you notice high bounce rates, it’s time to assess whether the content you’re pointing to (whether it’s your homepage or a landing page) aligns properly with your ads.

 – Why would a customer click on this ad?
 What would they be looking for?

 – Would they find what they’re looking for on the landing page?

 – Would it be easy and fast to find what they’re looking for?

 Keep in mind you only have a few seconds to capture the attention of a customer.
 Your homepage may be perfectly aligned with your advertising, but if it takes potential customers a few minutes of digging to find the content they want, more than likely you’re missing a conversion.